-Having an online presence is crucial for your business to stay connected to the world.
+Having an online presence is crucial for your business or interests in our connected world.
 When you want to create a website, it is essential to start by defining and evaluating your requirements to choose the right platform.

-The primary key difference between Wix and WordPress: Wix is a website builder, while WordPress is a content management system.
-In this article, we’ll compare Wix and WordPress and will try to give you all the necessary information so that you can decide which is better: WordPress vs. Wix.
+The critical difference between Wix and WordPress is that Wix is a website builder, while WordPress is a content management system.
+In this article, we’ll compare Wix and WordPress and will try to give you all the necessary information to decide which is better: WordPress vs. Wix.

-Wix is a hosted solution, which means that you subscribe to a monthly subscription, including website hosting.
+Wix is a hosted solution, meaning you subscribe to a monthly subscription, including website hosting.
 Created in 2006, Wix is a sure bet for beginners who want to whip up an essential website with no advanced features.
-It entices users with its simplicity and the diversity of its themes, as well as its free offer.
+It entices users with its simplicity, the diversity of its themes, and its free offer.
 The most significant difference, and not the least, is at the legal level and concerns the ownership of the site.
 Basically, if you’re on Wix, the website isn’t yours.
 You own the displayed content, but not the structure!
 While on WordPress, you own it.

 There is no better or worse solution.
 It is up to you to choose according to your project.
 In my opinion, it would be relevant to own your website (which is only possible with WordPress).

 With minimal options available, it’s effortless to get started with Wix because of its easy-to-use interface.
-After you sign up, it will ask you what kind of website you want to make, and then it will direct you to its template library so you can choose from a variety of templates.
+After you sign up, it will ask you what kind of website you want to make, and then it will direct you to its template library so you can choose from various templates.

 The ultimate strength of the Wix is its drag-and-drop creator, which allows you to create a website easily.
 As for WordPress, it is possible to install third-party page builder plugins like Divi or Elementor.